CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/FRRouting.md

 ## FRR Logging

 By default, Cumulus Linux configures FFR with syslog severity level 6 (informational).
-Log output is written to the `/var/log/frr/frr.log` file.
+Log output writes to the `/var/log/frr/frr.log` file.

 {{%notice note%}}
-To write debug messages to the log file, you must run the `log syslog debug` command to configure FRR with syslog severity 7 (debug); otherwise, when you issue a debug command such as, `debug bgp neighbor-events`, no output is sent to `/var/log/frr/frr.log`.
-However, when you manually define a log target with the `log file /var/log/frr/debug.log` command, FRR automatically defaults to severity 7 (debug) logging and the output is logged to `/var/log/frr/debug.log`.
+To write debug messages to the log file, you must run the `log syslog debug` command to configure FRR with syslog severity 7 (debug); otherwise, when you issue a debug command such as, `debug bgp neighbor-events`, no output goes to `/var/log/frr/frr.log`.
+However, when you manually define a log target with the `log file /var/log/frr/debug.log` command, FRR automatically defaults to severity 7 (debug) logging and the output logs to `/var/log/frr/debug.log`.
 {{%/notice%}}

 ## Considerations